iqm-finland/cirq-on-iqm/docs/user_guide.rst

 .. note::

-   Because the gates can only take feedback from one classical bit you must place the measurement result in a 1-bit classical register, ``Alices_Measurement_Register`` in the above example.
-The measurement key used as the classical control must also be unique - running a classically controlled operation where the condition is a key that is used to measure multiple qubits will result in an error.
+   Because classically controlled gates can currently only take feedback from one classical bit you must condition them on a measurement key that only measures a single qubit.

 Running on a real quantum computer